va7sdf/va7sdf.github.io/_posts/2016-02-10-raspberry-pi-real--time-flight-tracker.md

 + One USB 2.0 port.
 (Keep in mind the USB dongle is quite large and can interfere with access to other ports.)
 + Raspbian Wheezy or Jessie (full or lite) either installed via NOOBS or from an image is fine.
 + Accounts with
 + Latitude, Longitude and altitude of antenna position - if you plan to use MLAT.
 (If your smartphones' built-in GPS only shows latitude and longitude, you can use a third-party app to get the altitude.
 Another option is to use FreeMapTools [Elevation Finder](https://www.freemaptools.com/elevation-finder.htm) or similar to obtain your latitude, longitude, and elevation.
-If you use the website, remember to then add the height of your antenna from the ground to get the altitude.)
+If you use the website, remember to then add the height of your antenna from the ground elevation to get the altitude.)
 + Static IP \[recommended\] so you can access the built-in dump1090 web interface; use network tools, such as netcat (nc) to view CSV output for debugging; or, use dynamic dns.

 ---